The Wilson McKinley Sound Samples Page

 Sounds from live appearances, 1970-

-Coming in the Clouds COMPLETE (Found on Now I’m a Jesus Freak)
+Coming in the Clouds COMPLETE (Found on Rolled Away the Stone!)

 This distorted and only slightly stereo track is still a lot of fun to listen to.

-The band all had colds that night, and it was chilly.
-After listening to the entire
+The band all had colds that night.
+After listening to the entire concert, it is

 I Need a Saviour COMPLETE — Working out a track for Spirit of Elijah

 I’m So Glad I’m Saved (edited from a medley) COMPLETE